SANDUSKY -- They call themselves America's Roller Coast, but did you know Cedar Point is the second-oldest amusement park in America?

 From the Pirate Ride to Earthquake, there is so much to Cedar Point's past that you may have never known existed.
 Every Halloween season, many of the park's "dead" attractions are honored in the HalloWeekends graveyard along the main Midway, unearthing memories of scream machines from yesteryear.

-As the park hosts its 145th season in 2014 (opening May 10) with a series of all-new rides, we thought it would be fun to take a deep look back at some of Cedar Point's past rides.
+As the park hosts its 146th season in 2015 (opening May 9) with the Rougarou floorless coaster -- a transition of the Mantis stand-up attraction -- we thought it would be fun to take a deep look back at some of Cedar Point's past rides.
 Take a look through the gallery above.

 Do you have any special memories of Cedar Point?
 What is your favorite ride there?
 Tell us your thoughts by leaving a comment in the section below.